 Board Members

-LORETTA O’HARA, PRESIDENT
+LORETTA O’HARA, DIRECTOR

 Born, raised and currently resides as a lineal descendant in Hāna, rich in her Hawaiian history.
 From the battlefield of Wananalua to the fortified walls of Kaʻuiki, the spiritual lands beloved by the Ruling Chiefs of Hawaiʻi and the birth place of Kaʻahumanu in a cave.